-We need to change.
+We vowed to change.

 As an Irish institution, we acknowledge the particular responsibility that we hold in the telling of anti-racist stories, both through the many intersections of Irish- and African-American history – tragic and joyful – and the history of Irish theatre itself.
-Irish theatre historically was developed as a tool of revolution – an artistic call to arms from the voices of the oppressed.
-We pledge to commit ourselves not just to the stories of our past, but to the intent behind them of gaining equity, understanding, and power for all.
+Irish theatre was developed as a tool of revolution – an artistic call to arms from the voices of the oppressed.
+We will commit ourselves not just to the stories of our past, but to the intent behind them of gaining equity, understanding, and power for all.

 Equity and Inclusion as it relates to our mission

-Through our mission, we have established ourselves as an authority on Irish and Irish-American identity, but we have not reflected the changing, multi-racial identity of Ireland, as well as the complex and varied identity of Irish-Americans of all races, genders, abilities, and orientations.
+Through our mission, we have established ourselves as an authority on Irish and Irish-American identity, but we have not reflected the multi-racial identity of today’s Ireland, as well as the complex and varied identity of Irish-Americans of all races, genders, abilities, and orientations.
 With this understanding, we recommit to our mission and pledge to stand by it as we seek stories that expand and challenge our previously narrow definition of what it means to be Irish.

 *This is a living document.
 Further action points will be added as they are undertaken.